stderr-enst/jobefficiency/episodes/01_introduction.md

 --->
 :::::::::::::::::::::::::::::::::::::: keypoints
 - Using a *stopwatch* like`time`gives you a first tool to log actual versus expected runtimes; it is also useful for carrying out runtime comparisons.
 - Most HPC centers offer sophisticated tools for measuring various performance metrics.
-Knowing one or a couple of those tools will make you a better *HPC-plumber*.
+Knowing one or a couple of those tools will help a lot in tuning your applications.
 - Which hardware piece (CPU, memory/RAM, disk, network, etc.) poses a limiting factor, depends on the nature of a particular application.
-- Large-scaling computing is power hungry, so we want to use the energy wisely.
+- Large-scale computing is power hungry, so we want to use the energy wisely.
 As shown in the next episodes, you have more *power* than it may be expected over controlling job efficiency and thus overall energy footprint.
 - Computing job efficiency goes beyond individual gain in runtime as shared resources are used more effectively, that is, the ratio $\frac{useful\;work}{total\;energy\;expended}\sim\frac{number\;of\;users}{total\;energy\;expended}$ improves.
 ::::::::::::::::::::::::::::::::::::::